josegonzalez/cakephp-queuesadilla/docs/installation.rst

 Installation
 ============

-The only officialy supported method of installing this plugin is via composer.
+The only officially supported method of installing this plugin is via composer.

 Using `Composer <http://getcomposer.org/>`__
 --------------------------------------------